trysplit-it/.github/profile/README.md

-# Split.it Github
+# Split.it

 Welcome to the organization!
 Split.it is an app that aims to make cost-pooling simple.

 This organization contains 4 main repositories:

-1. splitit-main
-2. splitit-ios
-3. docs
-4. .github
+**1. splitit-main**
+**2. splitit-ios**
+**3. docs**
+**4. .github**

 ## `splitit-main`

-is the main repo for our project.
-It's written in the MERN stack
+The main repo for our project.
+It's written in the MERN stack, and it's what you see when you go to our website.

+## `splitit-ios`

+The repo for our ios deployment.
+It's written in Swift, and it's what you see when you download our app from the app store.

+## `docs`

+The place to go to answer your questions.
+If you have a question, go here first, then bring it to someone.
+This is maintained by all of us, so if there are any significant new features/functions/tech stack that you think other people will benefit from reading about, put it here.
+Tutorials and such are also in this repo.

+## `.github`

+This repo manages the README that you are seeing now!
+Nothing else to it.

 <!--